cityssm/tip-of-the-month/2024/04-apr/stop-printing-and-scanning.md

 When combining documents from multiple sources, a tool like [PDFill PDF Tools](https://www.pdfill.com/pdf_tools_free.html) can be used to combine multiple PDFs into a single PDF.
-Use the application's PDF export features or a PDF printer to generate each PDF, then merge them together into one PDF.
+Use each application's PDF export features or a PDF printer to generate each PDF, then merge them together into one PDF.